-- Broad knowledge and appreciation of the liberal arts integrated with a depth of knowledge in a specialized discipline; - Ability to think critically and creatively, and apply those skills toward resolution of local, national, and global problems; - Excellence in written, oral, and creative expression through a variety of traditional and contemporary media; - Effective leadership and teamwork skills with cultural competence; and - Commitment to ethical, environmental, and social responsibility, accompanied by civic and community engagement.
+- Broad knowledge and appreciation of the liberal arts integrated with a depth of knowledge in a specialized discipline. - Ability to think critically and creatively, and apply those skills toward resolution of local, national, and global problems. - Excellence in written, oral, and creative expression through a variety of traditional and contemporary media. - Effective leadership and teamwork skills with cultural competence; and - Commitment to ethical, environmental, and social responsibility, accompanied by civic and community engagement.

-1.5 History of the University3
+1.5 History of the University4

-The University of La Verne was founded in 1891 as Lordsburg University by members of the Church of the Brethren, who had moved west.
-Both the University and the agricultural community were renamed La Verne in 1917, and by 1925 La Verne College had become a member of several higher learning organizations, including the Western Association of Colleges and Secondary Schools and the Southern California Conference of Colleges and Universities of the Pacific Southwest.
-Accreditation by WASC was granted in 1955.
+The University of La Verne was founded in 1891 as Lordsburg College by members of the Church of the Brethren, who valued peacemaking, freedom of conscience, non-coercion in religion, community, and service.
+Both the College and the agricultural community were renamed La Verne in 1917, and by 1925 La Verne College had become a member of several higher learning organizations, including the Western Association of Colleges and Secondary Schools and the Southern California Conference of Colleges and Universities of the Pacific Southwest.
+The school received accreditation from the Western Association in 1955.

-3From the Employee Handbook
+4 From the Employee Handbook.

-By the 1960s, La Verne College had established its reputation as an outstanding provider of teacher education and had grown from a single-building institution to a liberal arts college with an administrative building, a new science wing, residence halls, and athletic facilities.
+By the 1950s, La Verne College had established its reputation as an outstanding provider of teacher education and had grown from a single-building institution to a liberal arts college with an administrative building, a new science wing, a separate library, several residence halls, and athletic facilities.
 After the Board of Trustees became independent of church control in 1969, La Verne focused its commitment on serving the region's expanding higher education needs.
-La Verne was one of the first institutions in California to offer degree completion programs to adults.
+The college offered its first graduate degree in 1962, a Master of Arts in Teaching, and its first doctoral program, an Ed.D., in 1975.
+La Verne was one of the first institutions in California to offer degree completion programs to working adults on evenings and weekends.
 In 1969, it launched off-campus programs and in 1971 started its Campus Accelerated Degree Program for Adults on the main campus.
-A law school was added in the early 1970s along with other graduate professional programs, and later that decade an admission officer was tasked with recruiting underrepresented minorities in Los Angeles.
-Followed by considerable growth and acknowledging these profound changes of scope, the institution reorganized in 1977 as the University of La Verne.
+A law school was added 1970, followed by other graduate professional programs soon thereafter.
+Later that decade an admission officer was tasked with recruiting underrepresented minorities in Los Angeles demonstrating the college's commitment to serving a diverse student body.